angular/angular/aio/content/guide/universal.md

 </code-example>

-The command install the required dependencies and creates the following folder structure.
+The command installs the required dependencies and creates the following folder structure.

 <code-example format="." language="none" linenums="false">
 src/